 The Australian Palestinian Day was widely celebrated by Australian Palestinian Community, including Australian Palestinian Club, Council of Australian Palestinians, Fatah Australia and General Union of Palestinian Workers, at the NSW Parliament Sydney on Tuesday 21st of November 2017, in the Presence of Head of General Palestinian Delegation to Australia, Ambassador H. E. Izzat.
 Abdul Hadi, Former Foreign Minister Hon Prof Bob Carr and Palestinian Roving Ambassador for Special Missions, London H. E. Afif Safieh Who is currently visiting Australia.

-Mr Jubian MCed the event and the ceremony began by playing the two national anthems of Australia and Palestine, followed by a number of imminent guest speakers, highlighted by the powerful speech of Palestine Roving Ambassador, London H. E. Afif Safieh Who is currently visiting Australia.
+Mr. Jubian MCed the event and the ceremony began by playing the two national anthems of Australia and Palestine, followed by a number of eminent guest speakers, highlighted by the powerful speech of Palestine Roving Ambassador, London H. E. Afif Safieh Who is currently visiting Australia.

-Ms Daphne Simmons was the first speaker, a Aboriginal woman activist who said: The British declared in 1962 that Aboriginal people were not allowed to vote, they lost their culture and language and were victims of massacre, dispossession and displacement just like Palestinians.
+Ms. Daphne Simmons was the first speaker, an Aboriginal woman activist who said: The British declared in 1962 that Aboriginal people were not allowed to vote, they lost their culture and language and were victims of massacre, dispossession, and displacement just like Palestinians.

-Mr Albert Jubian said it has been 100 years since the Balfour Declaration, when a public statement was issued by the British government that established a “national home for the Jewish people in Palestine.”
-It is the time to stop history repeating itself and to enter into real just peace negostiations.
+Mr. Albert Jubian said it has been 100 years since the Balfour Declaration when a public statement was issued by the British government that established a “national home for the Jewish people in Palestine.”
+It is the time to stop history repeating itself and to enter into real just peace negotiations.
 It is the time to put an end to the Palestinian plight and to return Palestinians to their homeland.

 Mr Jihad Dib made a speech on behalf of the Leader of the opposition Luke Foley MP.
 Jihad regrets the fact that Australian government does not recognise Palestine and said that he wants to make sure as a part of motion that the NSW government will Join other countries in the world to recognize Palestine and to support two-state solution that will bring goodness to the world.

-Hon Bob Carr focused in his speech on important three words; Believing in two-state solution is about three words, these are: occupation, settlements and cruelty.
-Firstly; an occupation and the human’s attitude towards it, secondly; it is about the spread of settlements that is making the two-state solution impossible, and thirdly: it is about the cruelty with which that occupation have been brought.
+Hon Bob Carr focused in his speech on important three words; Believing in the two-state solution is about three words, these are occupation, settlements, and cruelty.
+Firstly; an occupation and the human’s attitude towards it, secondly; it is about the spread of settlements that is making the two-state solution impossible, and thirdly: it is about the cruelty with which that occupation has been brought.
 These emphasised three words are expressing our solidarity with Palestine.

-H.E.Izzat Abdulhadi spoke of his trip to Palestine led by Bill Shorten, meeting with the Prime Minister and labor party in regards of two state-solution and recognising Palestine, and then he urged everyone to be optimistic and to put the issue of Palestine in the centre of the agenda.
-This determination of Palestinian people in establishment of Palestinian state is not subjected to negotiation for it is the right by international law.
+H.E.Izzat Abdulhadi spoke of his trip to Palestine led by Bill Shorten, meeting with the Prime Minister and labor party in regards of two-state-solution and recognising Palestine, and then he urged everyone to be optimistic and to put the issue of Palestine in the center of the agenda.
+This determination of Palestinian people in the establishment of a Palestinian state is not subjected to negotiation for it is the right by international law.
 It is time now for Australia to recognise Palestine and to provide hope for Palestinian people.
-According to 2016 census we have in Sydney twelve thousands Palestinians.
+According to 2016 census we have in Sydney twelve thousand Palestinians.
 Therefore it is time now to establish a Palestinian community that can be efficient to share the policy of the Australian Government.
-Through democracy, unity, education and achievements we have qualified people who can talk to Parliamentarians about our own thoughts.
+Through democracy, unity, education, and achievements we have qualified people who can talk to Parliamentarians about our own thoughts.
 The ambassador ended his talk by saying: “I have started already a process in establishing a board focusing on youth and women, our own women are very clever and smart and deserve to be in leadership.”

-The ceremony ended with the presentation of refreshments, and on behalf of the Premier, the Palestinian toast was presented by the Hon Shane Malard MP, and the Australian toast by the ambassador of Palestine H. E. Dr. Izzet Abdel Hadi, wishing all a very happy Palestinian National Day.
+The ceremony ended with the presentation of refreshments, and on behalf of the Premier, the Palestinian toast was presented by the Hon Shane Mallard MP MLC, and the Australian toast by the ambassador of Palestine H. E. Dr. Izzet Abdel Hadi, wishing all a very happy Palestinian National Day.